Pennsylvania-class battleship: Service histories

 Pennsylvania and Arizona were given extensive modernizations from 1929 through 1931; the expenditure came in the fiscal year 1930.
-As part of the rebuilding, Pennsylvania, which had been designed as a fleet flagship, had its conning tower expanded.
+As part of the rebuilding, Pennsylvania, which had been designed as a fleet flagship, had her conning tower expanded.
 Aside from that, Pennsylvania and Arizona received similar treatment: the elevation of the main batteries was increased to 30°, new fire control systems on tripod masts were added, the secondary armament and directors were replaced and overhauled, eight 5-inch/25 caliber anti-aircraft guns (four per side) were mounted on the weather deck which was above the secondary anti-ship 5-inch gun battery, and their bridges were enlarged to hold elevated anti-aircraft directors.
 Armor additions were comparatively minimal beyond anti-torpedo bulges, which were standard additions on all major warships in this period: 1.75 to 2 in of armor were added to the second armored deck, and a torpedo bulkhead was added to the engine room.
 The propulsion system of the two Pennsylvanias received perhaps the most attention.
 The boiler system was entirely replaced with six small-tube boilers and new turbines, the latter partially from the cancelled Colorado-class battleship Washington.
 The new machinery allowed the ships to come close to their old design speed of 21 kn, even with the added bulk of bulges: Pennsylvania made 20.89 knots and Arizona 20.7 knots on full-power trials.

 After their modernization, both ships participated in the normal activities of the fleet, including fleet problem exercises, and then joined the entire Pacific Fleet in their new base in Pearl Harbor, Hawaii, after the beginning of the Second World War in Europe.
-Two years later, on 7 December 1941, the Japanese attack on Pearl Harbor sank Arizona in a tremendous explosion and slightly damaged Pennsylvania, which was in dry dock at the time.
+Two years later, on 7 December 1941, the Japanese attack on Pearl Harbor led to the sinking of Arizona with a direct hit from an 800 kilogram (1,757 lb) bomb to her forward ammunition magazines, causing a tremendous explosion which killed 1,177 officers and men of the 1,512 that were aboard her that morning.
+The attack also slightly damaged Pennsylvania, who was in dry dock at the time.
 Arizona's wreck was later partly salvaged and is now a war memorial.